app-generator/tutorial-flask/README.md

 **Become a contributor**

-Open a [new issue](https://github.com/app-generator/tutorial-flask/issues/new) using **Contributor** word in the title.
+:point_right: Open a [new issue](https://github.com/app-generator/tutorial-flask/issues/new) using **Contributor** word in the title.
 Please provide relevant information regarding your experience.

 <br />